apoorva666/Absenteeism-In-Employees/README.md

 # Absenteeism-In-Employees
-A Deep Learning model to predict if an employee is going to be excessively absent
+A Machine Learning model to predict if an employee is going to be excessively absent